 The only problem I ran into with the dress was the button loops.
 The pattern had me create three loops for the buttons made from the same fabric as the bodice.
 I didn’t get a picture of them, but they looked so sweet.
 It wasn’t until after I stitched on my three white vintage buttons that I found I couldn’t get the fabric loops to work with the buttons.
 The loops, made from two layers of cotton fabric, were too thick and stiff.
 I ended up taking them out and replacing them with small ribbon loops using 1/4″ ribbon.
 This worked much better and I was able to keep my vintage buttons.

 This dress turned out so cute and is perfect for Easter and the entire spring season.
-The pattern came with another dress featuring a little kitty so I’m hoping to make that one too! :) Here are a few more dresses I’ve made using commercial patterns from Simplicity or McCalls!
+The pattern came with another dress featuring a little kitty so I’m hoping to make that one too.
+It also has patterns for making a matching purse which would too cute!

 Have a wonderful week!

 I would so appreciate your help on the bodice instructions.
 I am making Dress C, so on Bodice C. I am confused on Step 18 if you could clarify as I do think the instructions and picture are not clear.
 Thanks so much!